Augmented Reality apps – Why We Love A Peek Inside

 • Marker less

-In this type of AR application, the app will scan the location instead of image.
+In this type of Augment reality application, the app will scan the location instead of image.
 It will use the GPS services to locate the exact location of the user.
 Many applications require the user to go to a certain location and then the AR effects happen.

 After discussing the types of AR, let’s now discuss how an AR app is made.
 There are many types of software available today in the market to develop an AR app.
 These apps might be designed and made for various platforms as well.